 All International students must comply with INS rules and regulations.
 Undergraduate international students must complete the application and pay the non-refundable $50.00 application processing fee in U.S. currency.
 All International students must submit the following in addition to the above listed items:

-- Evidence of ability to Finance Education – Affidavit of financial support as well as certification of ability to finance study while attending Prairie View A&M University.
+- Evidence of ability to finance education.
+Affidavit of financial support, as well as certification of ability to finance study while attending Prairie View A&M University is required.
 No student should depend upon receiving an out-of-state fee waiver.
 Applications for such waivers must be made as part of the competitive scholarship process and is separate from the admissions process.

-All international students admitted to the University must first report to the Immigration Services Coordinator, Harrington Science Building, Room 107D and present all immigration documents for inspection and entry into the record.
-All immunization records are to be presented directly to the Owens-Franklin Health Center by the student.
+All international students admitted to the University must first report to the Immigration Services Coordinator, May Hall, Room 125, and present all immigration documents for inspection and entry into the record.
+All immunization records are to be uploaded to MEDProctor.

 Students who do not enroll for the semester, for which they are accepted, must complete a new application and pay the appropriate application fee for the new semester in which they intend to enroll.
 Official documents received for a previous term may be added to their new file provided the documents were received within the prior twelve months.
-This must be done prior to the listed application processing deadlines in this chart.
+This must be done prior to the listed application processing deadlines below.
+Admissions deadlines for freshmen, transfers, international students and graduate students can be found on the Office of Admissions website.

 |University Village (Housing) 1 Upperclassman||NA||July 1||December 1|